Who Are the Right Candidates for A Disc Replacement Surgery?

 - Improved lifestyle

-The Recovery Time After Surgery
+The Recovery Time After Disk Surgery

 Patients who have undergone a disc replacement surgery usually require staying in the hospital for a maximum of one or two days.
 Any extra pain or unexpected difficulty may require an extra day or two in the hospital.
 With the support of a collar, the patients are able to walk the following day.
-During the recovery process, doctors also advise a few gentle exercises.
-To ensure the disc is in place, the doctor calls the patient for a follow up within a month of the surgery and performs an X-ray to check the condition.

 A variety of complications may occur after a disc replacement surgery.
 These include breaking and bending of the implant, nerve injury, allergic reaction to the implant material, reaction to anaesthesia, blood clot, tissue swelling and more.
 Thus follow up with the surgical team is necessary.